Hens743/Hens743/README.md

 I am Hens743.
 I am a data analyst.

-    🔭 I’m currently working on Streamlit dashboard lately 🌱 I’m currently learning data science
-    👯 I’m looking to collaborate on data tech
+    🔭 I’m currently working on Streamlit dashboard lately 🌱 I’m currently learning data science and git hub 👯 I’m looking to collaborate on data project
     🤔 I’m looking for help with Streamlit
     💬 Ask me about w...
     📫 How to reach me: via email
-    ⚡ Fun fact: you can corrupt me with one mango icecream.
+    ⚡ Fun fact: not yet.

 <!---